Thinkstream-AI/agent-checklist/README.md

-# agent-checklist
+# Agent Checklist

 **agent-checklist** is a CLI tool designed for code agents like [Cursor](https://www.cursor.sh).
-It uses [Bun](https://bun.sh) as its runtime, package manager, and build tool.
-Data is stored locally using Bun’s built-in SQLite integration.
+It creates an sqlite database in your project and manages checklists for your coding agent.
+It has (for me) reduced hallucinations and weird coding tangents by a lot.
+It also helps a smaller faster model perform better over long, complex conversations.

 ## 🚀 Installation